AhmadSuhai/Data-Analytics-and-Visualization-Job-Simulation-Accenture-Internship/README.md

 # 💼 Accenture North America - Data Analytics & Visualization (Forage)

-Welcome to the **Accenture North America Virtual Experience Program** (via Forage) — a hands-on simulation where I worked as a **Data Analyst** to deliver actionable insights and visual storytelling for a fast-growing social media company, **Social Buzz**.
+ **Accenture North America Virtual Experience Program** (via Forage) — a hands-on simulation where I worked as a **Data Analyst** to deliver actionable insights and visual storytelling for a fast-growing social media company, **Social Buzz**.

 > 🧠 “Data is not just information.
 It’s the story of your business.
 And we’re here to tell it.”